arm61/pylj/docs/source/molecular-dynamics.md

 ## Sampling

 `samples` holds one array per measured quantity, and `step` says when each was taken, so a loop may sample as often or as rarely as it likes.
 The mean squared displacement measures how far particles have travelled from where they started, using the unwrapped positions.
 While a particle flies freely its displacement grows with time, so the mean squared displacement grows with time squared and the curve bends upward.
 Once the particles have collided many times the curve straightens into a line whose slope gives the diffusion coefficient.
+In two dimensions the diffusion coefficient $D$ is the slope divided by four, because the mean squared displacement is $\mathrm{MSD} = 4 D t$.
 Sixteen particles in a 50 Angstrom box are dilute, and in these 20 picoseconds most have not yet collided, so the curve here is still bending upward.

 ```{code-cell} python
 fig, ax = plt.subplots(figsize=(4, 3))